-As part of the Teaching and Learning Counseling Consortium (TLCC), the Berke Assessment Clinic and Library has served as an assessment resource for students and faculty in the Michael E. Eisner College of Education.
-Students and faculty from the COE can have access to specific tests and protocols available in the Library.
-In addition, the Berke Assessment Clinic serves as a training site for school psychology students under the supervision of a school psychology professor.
-Services to the community provided by the Berke Assessment Clinic include psychoeducational assessments to children and youth ages 3-18 and consultation to parents of children and youth with learning, emotional, and behavioral difficulties.
+As part of the Teaching and Learning Counseling Consortium (TLCC), the Berke Assessment Clinic and Library has served as an assessment resource for students and faculty in the Michael D. Eisner College of Education.
+The Berke Assessment Clinic serves as a training site for school psychology students under the supervision of a school psychology professor.
+Services to the community provided by the Berke Assessment Clinic include psychoeducational and strength-based assessments and consultation to parents of children and youths ages 3-18 who have learning, emotional, and behavioral difficulties.

 Time frames for psychoeducational assessments vary depending on the referral question, the child’s characteristics (attention, motivation, patience, etc.), and availability of parents and graduate students.
 This testing may take between 4-9 hours, approximately.
-The cost for the assessment and consultation is $30 per hour and $150 for the written report.
 Assessments are conducted throughout the year depending on the availability of school psychology graduate students.
 However, there may be a wait list, depending on the number of school psychology students available.
-Consultation sessions may vary from one session to various sessions, depending on the referral question and needs of the parents and students.
-Consultation services are $30 per hour.
+There is a fee for these services.
+For additional information, please contact Dr. Wilda Laija-Rodriguez at email@example.com.